frederickaplan/fdh/files/PART3/fdh-3-0.md

 The morphological patterns is thought to be transmitted from one image to the other through an imperfect copy process.
 This meant that a part of one image was the source playing a role in historical operation that lead to the creation of the other image (copy in workshop).

-The morphological link is the sign of some sort of casual relation between the images.
+The morphological link is the sign of some sort of causal relation between the images.

 > Definition : The connection between two digital images is said to be morphological if it is possible to assert, from the visual information only, that one was at some point the source of the other in a chain of copies.